Coffee and Research

 • 9.
 Publish a Paper — Beyond the research

 Brewing coffee, exchanging words.
-As the steam drifts upward, time softens, and the world of statistics opens little by little.
+As steam rises, time drifts, and the world of statistics opens little by little.

-These small conversations between a statistician father and his clinician daughter became the seed of this site.
-Questions born in the middle of research, numbers that snagged while reading a paper, and occasionally, glimpses of how researchers carry themselves—the things that truly matter tend to be scattered quietly across multiple layers: everyday life, clinical practice, causality, data, cognition, and language.
+This site grew from small coffee-chat conversations between a clinician daughter and her statistician father.
+Questions that surface in research, numbers that catch while reading a paper, and occasional glimpses of a researcher’s stance—the things that truly matter tend to lie scattered quietly across everyday life, clinical practice, causality, data, cognition, and language.

 Episodes